 It is essential for MSPs to transition to a business model that emphasizes recurring revenue streams and cloud-based managed services over one-off IT projects and on-prem services.
 For subscription-based SaaS offerings, MSPs should operate in “constant renewal mode” by engaging clients in ongoing conversations, rather than waiting for an annual account review to discuss changing business needs.
 Additionally, as clients adopt SaaS and IaaS consumption models, supporting automated follow-on and renewal business will reduce the risk of client attrition.

 To succeed amidst the cloud evolution, MSPs need a modern partner experience.
 Adopting these recommendations can help you build efficiencies into your business model to create a next-gen organizational roadmap.
-Responsive partners that adapt to the market conditions of 2020 won’t just survive – they’ll thrive.
+Responsive partners that adapt to changing market conditions won’t just survive – they’ll thrive.